William Brandon (died 1491): Origins

-Born before 1430, he was probably the son of Robert Brandon, collector of customs at King’s Lynn and Great Yarmouth, in Norfolk, who served as a Member of Parliament for Bishop's Lynn in 1421.
+Born before 1430, he was probably the son of Robert Brandon, collector of customs at King's Lynn and Great Yarmouth, in Norfolk, who served as a Member of Parliament for Bishop's Lynn in 1421.

 Career

 He became a retainer of the local magnates, the Dukes of Norfolk, rising to be a senior member of the council of John de Mowbray, 4th Duke of Norfolk by 1476.
-In 1454-55 he acted as escheator for Norfolk and Suffolk, and in 1468 sat as a Member of Parliament for New Shoreham.
+In 1454–55 he acted as escheator for Norfolk and Suffolk, and in 1468 he sat as a Member of Parliament for New Shoreham.

 In 1469 he was present at the Siege of Caister Castle, and in 1471 as a member of the victorious Yorkist forces he was knighted by King Edward IV on the field at the Battle of Tewkesbury.
 In 1471 he was one of ten knights who swore allegiance to the Prince of Wales, the future King Edward V.

 In 1475 he returned to military service in the invasion of France, which ended with the Treaty of Picquigny.
 As a member of the Royal Household, in 1479 he was appointed Knight Marshal of the Marshalsea Court, an office for life which passed to his son Thomas in 1491.

 In July 1483 he was present at the coronation of King Richard III, but despite marks of royal favour his loyalty became suspect when two of his sons, William and Thomas, joined the rebellion of Henry Stafford, 2nd Duke of Buckingham in October.
 Some of his lands were seized by Thomas Hopton on the King's orders, but he secured a free pardon in March 1484.
 By the end of that year, he was out of favour again and sought sanctuary in the City of Gloucester, where he remained until after Richard's defeat and death at the Battle of Bosworth in August 1485.
 Later that year he petitioned Parliament for, and regained, his office of Knight Marshal.